Cocoa pod borer

 Eggs

-• Tiny, barely visible to the naked eye and are coloured yellow to orange.
+• Eggs are tiny, barely visible to the naked eye, and coloured yellow to orange.

 Plant stage and plant parts affected